Scholarships for the Visually Impaired

 There are a Variety of Scholarship Sources for Blind Students

-Legally blind, full-time students at the post-secondary level (both academic and vocational programs) may be able to receive funds from the more than two dozen scholarships offered by the American Council of the Blind, or ACB.
+Legally blind, full-time students at the post-secondary level (in both academic and vocational programs) may be able to receive funds from the more than twenty scholarships offered by the American Council of the Blind (ACB).
+The news articles, public forums, and radio material that ACB produces are also a great resource for finding out about new scholarships and awards that may be available.

 Association of Blind Citizens Scholarship Program

-$10,000.00 in college scholarships is offered by the Association of Blind Citizens each school year.
-The breakdown of funding is as follows: seven scholarships valued at $1,000.00 each and one valued at $2,000.00.
-These funds can be used for tuition, accommodation, or expenses incurred as a result of the student's blindness.
+Approximately $3,000 in college scholarships is offered by the Association of Blind Citizens each school year.
+The breakdown of funding is in three scholarships of $1,000 each.
+These funds can be used for tuition, accommodation, or expenses incurred as a result of the student’s blindness.

 In addition to a completed application form, interested students must submit a transcript (high school or college), a letter or certificate confirming the diagnosis of blindness, and two letters of reference.
 A 300-500 word essay (submitted by e-mail and on disk) explaining how the receipt of these funds will help the applicant achieve his or her goal of attending a post-secondary institution is required.